 A last issue with cloud hardware is that there is a chance, albeit a small one, that the cloud service you’re using will experience an outage.
 Though it is extremely rare, there are a few examples of server-breaking bugs in cloud centers that knocked out service.

-Though this happening would be a disaster (because you just know it would happen when you needed your stored data the most), many of the best cloud storage services we recommend have built-in safety features (such as doubling up your data) or simply do not have a history of outages.
+Though this happening would be a disaster (because you just know it would happen when you needed your stored data the most), many of the best services we recommend have built-in safety features (such as doubling up your data) or simply do not have a history of outages.

 We’re living in the age of the surveillance state and governments are every day allocating themselves (or their ISP cronies) more and more power to check out what their citizens are doing online.
 Thankfully, many cloud service providers have proven themselves more than capable of anticipating these breaches of privacy through increased cloud security or by simply setting up shop elsewhere.